-- Contracted Housing Providers must adhere to the terms of the InnovAge PACE Provider Agreement. - Contracted Housing Providers must comply with all state and federal requirements set forth by the state in which they operate. - · Contracted Housing Providers must support and uphold the PACE Participant's Bill of Rights. - Contracted Housing Providers must waive all move-in deposits and similar charges for InnovAge PACE Participants. - Contracted Housing Providers must provide to PACE Participants all items and services included and/or required under the applicable Medicare or Medicaid rate, including but not limited to over-the-counter (OTC) drugs, supplies and equipment, based on the Participant's assessed needs, at no additional cost to Participants or to InnovAge. - Where continued residence at the assisted living or nursing home poses a danger to the health, safety, or welfare of an InnovAge PACE Participant the Contracted Housing Provider's contract will be immediately terminated.
+- · Contracted Housing Providers must adhere to the terms of the InnovAge PACE Provider Agreement. - Contracted Housing Providers must comply with all state and federal requirements set forth by the state in which they operate. - Contracted Housing Providers must support and uphold the PACE Participant's Bill of Rights. - Contracted Housing Providers must waive all move-in deposits and similar charges for InnovAge PACE Participants. - Where continued residence at the assisted living or nursing home poses a danger to the health, safety, or welfare of an InnovAge PACE Participant the Contracted Housing Provider's contract will be immediately terminated.